carbon-language/carbon-lang/docs/project/cpp_style_guide.md

         licensing.
 For simplicity, we want all transitive dependencies of these layers to be under the LLVM license that the Carbon project as a whole uses (as well as LLVM itself).

-### High-level design

--   Global variables should be declared `constexpr`.
-If necessary to have global state, prefer functions which return a pointer to a function-local static variable.
-Ensure function-local static variables do not run a destructor on program shutdown.

 ## Suggested `.clang-format` contents